A list of over 50 people who changed America and helped to influence the United States.

 Henry Ford (1863 – 1947) was a businessman who revolutionised mass car production.
 His Ford assembly lines were so efficient they reduced the cost of family cars making them available to average workers for the first time.

 John Steinbeck (1902 – 1968) was one of the most influential US authors.
 Steinbeck wrote about the devastation of the Great Depression in novels such as The Grapes of Wrath and Mice and Men.

-Lyndon Johnson (1908 – 1973) was president from 1963-68.
+Lyndon Johnson (1908 – 1973) President from 1963-68.
 He oversaw the escalation of the Vietnam conflict, which proved very costly.
-He also implemented and passed civil rights legislation which made illegal segregation.
+He also implemented and passed civil rights legislation which made segregation illegal.

-Ronald Reagan (1911 – 2004) As President he challenged the post war consensus of Keynesian economics and welfare state, overseeing large tax cuts and a rise in defence spending.
-Reagan was president during period of easing in cold war tensions with Soviet Union
+Ronald Reagan (1911 – 2004) As President he challenged the post-war consensus of Keynesian economics and welfare state, overseeing large tax cuts and a rise in defence spending.
+Reagan was president during a period of easing in cold war tensions with the Soviet Union.

-Barack Obama (1961- ) was the first non-white US president.
-After only one year as president he was awarded the Nobel Peace Prize in the hope he would be able to promote greater international co-operation.
+Barack Obama (1961- ) The first black US president.
+After only one year as president, he was awarded the Nobel Peace Prize in the hope he would be able to promote greater international co-operation.

 Other Modern Day Americans who changed the world

 - Jesse Owens – (1935 – 1977) Winning gold medals at ‘Hitler’s’ Olympics in 1936 was an iconic statement against racial prejudice.